apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDateNames.md

 Quick Example
 -------------

-In the case when the browser is set to the en\_US locale, this should display a series of 12 popup dialogs, one per month, with text similar to "month: January"
+When the browser is set to the en\_US locale, this should display a series of 12 popup dialogs, one per month, with text similar to "month: January"

     navigator.globalization.getDateNames(
       function (names) {